wattahay/cli-game-scripts/examples/controller.md

 Functionality is built in to the beast.py script to use custom keyboard keys (not standalone controller support), with a custom title such as "XBOX".

+AntiMicroX is found on Linux in the conventional app centers.

 ### Controller Mapping